 This is the total number of weeks in a year that a person works in a position, so if they have four weeks vacation then they may work 48 weeks a year.

-"Total cost" based on "Hourly base comp" works by taking someone's "Hourly base compensation" and multiplying it by their "Work hours/week" and their "Work weeks/year", so that if a Position has an Hourly base compensation of $62.50 and works four days a week (32 hours/week) and has four weeks vacation (48 weeks/year) which equates to Total cost of $96,000.
+"total compensation" based on "Hourly base comp" works by taking someone's "Hourly base compensation" and multiplying it by their "Work hours/week" and their "Work weeks/year", so that if a Position has an Hourly base compensation of $62.50 and works four days a week (32 hours/week) and has four weeks vacation (48 weeks/year) which equates to total compensation of $96,000.